hyosung11/Launch-School/Courses/journal.md

 09:37 It's been a little slow going this morning.
 Where do I want to keep digital notes besides here in VS Code?
 I have Evernote and I also think I have OneNote and Apple Notes.
 What about Notion or Obsidian?

 10:21 It's been a slog to study today, so I just sent my resume to Derek Barker for the Salesforce position and I also checked my NCSA referee assignments.
 I'm still tired.

+10:36 Learning Principles from Scott Young

+1. Design your project well
+2. Train focus and productivity
+3. Learn actively
+4. Quicker, deeper, more accurate feedback cycles
+5. Space your practice out
+6. Process deeply to retain more
+7. Overlearning